Audrain County is named for James H Audrain, who was a Missouri state legislator.

 Created: December 17, 1836

 Location: 101 North Jefferson Street / Jackson Street

 Built: 1950 – 1951

 Contractor: John Epple and Sons of Columbia

-Description: The building faces south and is a three story red colored brick and stone structure.
+Description: The building faces south and is a three story red colored brick, stone and concrete structure.
+The building is located on landscaped grounds in the center of the city.
 The front has a projecting center section with vertical stone corners and framing the entrance.
 The base of the building is cement.
 The back section extends out from the main building.
 Horizontal white bands run above the second story windows and along the flat roof line.

 Photos taken 2005 and 2009